JohnComonitski/SoccerAPI/README.md

 }
 ```

-> **NOTE:** Many features in this library require API-Football API tokens.
-Get started with API-Footballs free tier **[here](https://www.api-football.com/pricing)**, however it is recommended serious analysis or data collection be performed using a paid tier, otherwise you will be limited to 100 requests per day.
+> **NOTE:** Many features in this library require a API-Football API key.
+You can get started with by using API-Football's free tier **[here](https://www.api-football.com/pricing)**, btu it is recommended for serious analysis or larger data collection projects you use a paid tier, otherwise you will be limited to 100 requests per day.

 ## 4. Instantiate Soccer API